Tutorial: Create a rule and set up notifications in your Azure IoT Central application

 You can use Azure IoT Central to remotely monitor your connected devices.
-Azure IoT Central rules enable you to monitor your devices in near real time and automatically invoke actions, such as send an email.
-In just a few clicks, you can define a condition to monitor telemetry from your devices and configure a corresponding action.
-This article explains how to create rules to monitor telemetry sent by the device.
+Azure IoT Central rules let you monitor your devices in near real time and automatically invoke actions, such as sending an email.
+This article explains how to create rules to monitor the telemetry your devices send.

-In this tutorial, you create a rule to send an email when the temperature in an environmental sensor device exceeds 80° F.
+In this tutorial, you create a rule to send an email when the temperature in a simulated sensor device exceeds 70° F.

 In this tutorial, you learn how to: